Skip to Main Content

 Map NOVA Libraries video tutorials from the Video Tutorials guide.
 This allows video creators to update videos in one place and have the changes cascade to any guide where the box/video has been mapped.

-NOVA Libraries videos embedded from Vimeo can be embedded directly using the embed code from Vimeo.
+NOVA Libraries videos on Vimeo can be embedded directly using the embed code from Vimeo.

 Pages